May 10, 2017

 Satisficing vs Maximizing

-“Maximizing” means expending time and effort to ensure you’ve solved something as best as possible.
-It requires exploration and analysis to ensure “the best” option hasn’t been overlooked, and that we have confidence in our evaluation of all options.
+“Maximizing” means finding the best solution.
+It requires exploration and analysis to ensure “the best” option hasn’t been overlooked, and that we have confidence in our evaluation of the options.

 “Satisficing” means picking the first or easiest or least-expensive option that satisfies the requirements.
-Prefer a faster decision to the best decision.
-It means not getting paralyzed by the pursuit of “perfect,” but it rarely results in the very best solution.
+Preferring a faster decision to the best decision.
+It means not getting paralyzed by the pursuit of “perfect,” but as a result, rarely results in the very best solution.

 People naturally tend to be Maximizers or Satisficers, although it depends on the subject.
-For example, you might maximize your career, but satisfice your physical exercise.
+For example, you might maximize your career, but satisfice your diet.

-Studies show something interesting: Maximizers make better choices, but Satisficers enjoy their choices more, and spend less time and create less stress in making the choice.
+Studies show that although Maximizers make better choices Satisficers enjoy their choices more, and of course spend less time and create less stress in making the choice.

 You must choose when to Maximize, and when to Satisfice.
 It might seem like Maximizing is best, especially when you have teams of smart people who can do the maximizing.
 But often this is the wrong thing to do.